ChenyunZhang/Codera/README.md

 ## 1. Comment on the a answer.
 ## 2. Users have options to choose to answer and ask questions anonymously.
 ## 3. rate a question

+Bug Log
+1. alerts are not working
+2. when redirect, the page needs to be refreshed to load css